blindbatts/Luckfox-pyMeshcore/README.md

 After the initial flash of Ubuntu 22.04, the "out-of-the-box" experience for the Lyra has three major friction points we need to solve:

-1. **Hardware Enable (The GPIO 55 "Gotcha"):** The Wi-Fi chip is connected via SDIO and is physically disabled by default.
+1. **Hardware Enable:** The Wi-Fi chip is connected via SDIO and is physically disabled by default.
 It requires manual power-up via a specific GPIO pin before the OS even sees it as a device.
 2. **Driver State Machine:** The `aic8800_fdrv` driver can be finicky.
 It often needs a software "kick" (toggling the radio off/on) to properly initialize after the module is loaded.
 3. **DHCP vs. Connection Handshake:** Standard tools like `udhcpc` often loop infinitely if the physical handshake isn't perfectly timed with the driver initialization.
 4. **Persistence:** Ubuntu's standard `netplan` or `interfaces` config often fails on this board because the hardware isn't "ready" when the networking service starts.